 About Abbeyfield South Downs

-Learn more about us and our Supported Living houses in East Sussex and Kent.
+Learn more about us and our Sheltered Living houses in Sussex and Kent.

 We offer company, support, safety, good nutrition and independence – all in a homely environment, without the worry of maintaining a home.
 As a tenant you will enjoy as much company or privacy as you like, with the freedom to come and go as you wish.

 We make it easy for you to live the retirement lifestyle that suits you.

 Abbeyfield South Downs came into existence in 2011 and was a merger of the then Brighton & Hove, Eastbourne and Sussex Weald Abbeyfield Societies.
 An integral part of the process was the donation of a further property from the national Abbeyfield Society.

 In 2016, the Tunbridge Wells Society joined us and then in 2017, the Alfriston & District Society passed their house to us.
 In 2019, building work began on the redevelopment of our Holdenhurst site in Heathfield.
 We opened the doors to Holdenhurst in 2022 with a launch event where we buried a time capsule underneath the iconic monkey puzzle tree.
 In 2023, we assumed responsibility for two properties from the Abbeyfield Worthing Society.

 The values and charitable objects of Abbeyfield South Downs are rooted in those of Richard Carr-Gomm, the noted 20th-century social reformer, who recognised and sought to address the impact of loneliness and isolation on individuals.